Housing Accelerator Fund

 Ontario is experiencing a housing crisis, and the City is taking bold actions to address this issue in our community.
 The Fund will further help Richmond Hill to remove barriers and speed up the process of building more housing and creating much-needed affordable residential units by advancing infrastructure to increase residential development.

 Read the Staff Report for detailed updates on the City's first Housing Accelerator Fund Annual Report submitted in 2024.
+The City’s second annual report with 2025 progress will be shared in early 2026.

 The City of Richmond Hill HAF Action Plan